About the “Un día de lluvia en Barcelona” series

 There are two funiculars functioning on Montserrat to move up further onto the peaks from the Abbey: Santa Cova and Sant Joan.
 Even though the tickets are kind of pricey (14 EUR / person for a return ticket – price info 06.2021) must be an unforgettable experience during your day trip to Montserrat.

-Funicular de la Santa Cova goes to the Holy Cave, where the Black Virgin was discovered.
+Funicular de la Santa Cova goes to the Holy Cave, where happened the discovery the Black Virgin.
 There you may visit a chapel and a picturesque Rosari Monumental, a park of religious sculptures created by the key architects of Catalan Modernism.
 Among them are works by Gaudi, Puig i Cadafalch, and Llimona.

 Funicular de Sant Joan will bring you higher to the other observation platform.
 There you will find the other hiking routes which lead to the tallest mountain peaks and a tourist walk towards the Chapel of Sant Joan.